zhoujj2013/lncfuntk/README.md

 ### Mirna binding profiles (MirnaBindingProfiles/miRNA.binding.potential.bed)

-A list of potential miRNA binding site in bed format.(Note: the fourth column should be unique.)
+A list of potential miRNA binding site in bed format.(Note: the fourth column should be a unique ID.)

 ```
 # chrom<tab>start<tab>end<tab>id